Heptagon relation in a direct sum

 For any Pachner move, its initial and final clusters of simplices have the same boundary.
 For our move 4--3, it consists of twelve 4-simplices.
 By definition, heptagon relation holds if the sets of permitted \emph{boundary colorings}---the restrictions of permitted colorings onto the boundary---are the same for the two clusters.
 Such version of heptagon may be called \emph{set-theoretic}; the `direct-sum', or `matrix', relation introduced below is a particular case of this.

 The contents of the remaining sections is as follows: \begin{itemize}\itemsep 0pt \item in Section~\ref{s:hg}, we explain our `matrix' form of heptagon relation, \item in Section~\ref{s:ha}, we present our ansatz.
 That is, we write out algebraic formulas for matrix entries, leaving the explanation of their origin for the two next sections, \item in Section~\ref{s:he}, we introduce `edge vectors'---key algebraic structure behind our ansatz.
-Then we report the results of numerical experiments concerning these vectors (starting with the experimental fact that they exist), \item in Section~\ref{s:hc}, we propose an idea how to construct edge vectors algebraically so that they agree with the experimental findings, and explain how our ansatz has been obtained, \item finally, in the concluding Section~\ref{s:d} we briefly discuss how connections of our relations with ``quantum'' relations involving tensor products of vector spaces, as well as possible generalizations. \end{itemize}
+Then we report the results of numerical experiments concerning these vectors (starting with the experimental fact that they exist), \item in Section~\ref{s:hc}, we construct edge vectors algebraically and prove that their properties agree with the experimental findings, and explain how our ansatz has been obtained, \item finally, in the concluding Section~\ref{s:d} we briefly discuss the obtained relations, including their connections with ``quantum'' relations involving tensor products of vector spaces, and possible generalizations. \end{itemize}